 - The maximum hours a student can work while attending classes is 20 hours per week.

-- You should keep in mind that the more hours you work during the week the faster you will deplete your allowable amount.
-Therefore, you are encouraged to work the recommended hours per week otherwise, funds will be exhausted.
+- Keep in mind that the more hours you work during the week, the faster you will deplete your allowable amount.
+You are encouraged to work the recommended hours per week.

 - Students are not allowed to work during classes; even if class is cancelled.

 - Students are not allowed to work when the college is officially closed.

 - A maximum of 35 hours per week can be worked during breaks; however students will be taxed despite exemption status.
 Students need permission from the FWS Coordinator to work during Breaks (Summer, Winter/ January and Spring Break).